-Here is the high quality replica of the German WWII Knight Cross of the Iron Cross (3-piece)
+Here is the high quality replica of the German WWII Knight Cross of the Iron Cross (3-piece) Box/Case is not included.

 The Knight's Cross of the Iron Cross (German language: Ritterkreuz des Eisernen Kreuzes), or simply the Knight's Cross (Ritterkreuz) was a grade of the 1939 version of the Iron Cross (Eisernes Kreuz), which had been created in 1813.
 The Knight's Cross was the highest award made by Nazi Germany to recognise extreme battlefield bravery or outstanding military leadership during World War II.
 In the military orders of the Third Reich, it was second only to the Grand Cross of the Iron Cross (Großkreuz des Eisernen Kreuzes), an award that was given only once, to Nazi leader and Hitler's second-in-command Hermann Göring.
 He was granted it as a result of his services in building up the Luftwaffe (the German air force), and for serving as its commander-in-chief.
 The Knight's Cross was therefore functionally the highest order that German soldiers of all rank could obtain.